mychoiand/punctuators/docs/pcs_light_model_en.md

 5.  **True-casing**:
     *   The SBD decision is shifted right by one token.
     *   If Token `T` was an SBD boundary, Token `T+1` is marked as "Start of Sentence".
+    *   The True-casing head uses this flag to correctly capitalize the first word of the new sentence.

 ### 2.3 Mermaid Diagram